 Al and myself went to the Alps for the two weeks in 2002, staying in Chamonix, and visited Zermatt in 2003.
 I have also completed the Mountaineers Haute Route from Chamonix to Zermatt, a route I have been after for a number of years.
 Since then I have been back to Chamonix and Saas Fee with friends, and have completed a number of 4000m peaks on these trips.

 I hope that you find the information provided here to be a useful addition to other walking sites currently on the internet.
-Please feel free to contact me with any comments on improvements or additions.

 Finally a special thanks to Andrew Jones previously of Bishop Vesey's Grammar School without whom I would not have developed such an interest in walking.